ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v38.md

 For NFS storage, vSphere ESXi 6.7u3 will be installed.

-### VMware NSX-T 3.0.1 support
+### VMware NSX updates
 {: #relnotes_v38-dedicated-nsx-t}

-New VMware vCenter Server® with NSX-T instances are now deployed with NSX-T v3.0.1 instead of v2.5.1.
-Day 2 operations continue to be supported for vCenter Server with NSX-T v2.5.1 instances.
+* For vCenter Server with NSX-T, new instances are now deployed with NSX-T 3.0.1.
+Day 2 operations continue to be supported for NSX-T 2.5.1 instances.
+* For vCenter Server with NSX-V, new instances are now deployed with NSX-V 6.4.6.

+For more information, see [Software BOM for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_bom#vc_bom-software).

 ### Updates for IBM Cloud for VMware Mission Critical Workloads
 {: #relnotes_v38-mcv}